-The additional funding received during the period in relation to the tutoring programme has been disseminated to provide additional resources, including additional tutors to support pupils in their learning.
-The academy had two tutors supporting a large number of pupils during the year.
-There has been additional agency staff working in the school supporting out SEND pupils due to an increase in pupils with SEND attending the school.
+The additional funding received during the period in relation to the tutoring programme has been disseminated to provide additional resources, including additional intervention teachers to support pupils in their learning.
+The academy used Third Space Learning to provide maths tuition to some Year 5 and 6 pupils.
+We also had a number of teachers and support staff who supported pupils after school during the year for one to one or small group tuition sessions.
+There has been additional agency staff working in the school supporting our SEND pupils due to an increase in pupils with SEND attending the school.